kjz99/SimpleNetworkingClient/Readme.md

 # Introduction
 The JSS SimpleNetworkingClient is designed for simple point to point tcp connections.
-For example it can be used to control a payment terminal from a cash register application, running on a POS device.<br/>
+For example, it can be used to control a payment terminal from a cash register application, running on a POS device.<br/>
 It excels in its ease of use and straight forward functionality and alleviates you from the many problems that raw tcp communication presents.

 # For what scenarios is the SimpleNetworkingClient not designed?